transparencyint/CGIP/documentation/architecture-backend.md

 # Database

-## Technology

-The CGIP app uses CouchDB as its backend and runs as a Singple Page App backed by a node.js backend that restricts db access and serves as a caching layer.

-## Documents
+The CGIP app uses [CouchDB](http://couchdb.apache.org/) which is a document-based NoSQL database.
+It works completely different than SQL-databases like MySQL because documents don't have a fixed scheme and queries are not written in SQL.
+In order to structure the data, CouchDB uses map/reduce views which create indexes that are then queried by the backend server.
+For a very good (and free) beginners resource check out the [CouchDB guide](http://guide.couchdb.org/draft/index.html).

+## Document Types / Entities

 ### Countries